-A lot of you might hesitate at the idea of the tweed, as a result of its sometime associations with being old-fashioned.
 Tweed was originally developed in Scotland and Ireland and was worn by farmers for its sturdiness, durability and protection from harsh weather conditions.
 It later became more popular amongst English gentry for its performance in outdoor activities such as shooting and hunting.
-The common characteristic was endurance.
 Nowadays, a tweed jacket is ideal for a gentlemanly and distinctive appearance that also protects you from colder weather.

-There are numerous ways to wear a tweed jacket whether you want to be casual or dress up for a smart occasion.
-Here are a few options and combinations on how to style your favourite tweed jacket.
+There are numerous ways to wear a tweed jacket, whether you want to be casual or dress up for a smart occasion.
+Below are our favourite options and combinations.

 Step 1: The Tweed Jacket

-Choose a colour that flatters your complexion and is subtle or more daring depending on the occasion and your preference!
-More common are earthier tones but if you care to try an alternative, a navy tweed can be both subtle or daring if combined with bright colours!
+Choose a colour that flatters your complexion.
+Earthier tones are more common, but if you care to try an alternative, a navy tweed offers the best of both worlds.
 Above all, make sure the jacket fits well.

-A tweed jacket can be matched with a plain colour shirt, ideally white or blue.
-You can always experiment with the fabric for instance, twill, poplin or textured dobby, and collar type, such as button down, cutaway or pin, to add more character.
-If in a more experimental mood pick a shirt that compliments the check’s colour.
+A tweed jacket pairs perfectly with a plain shirt, ideally in white or blue.
+However, you can always experiment with the fabric (twill, poplin or textured dobby) or the collar type (button down, cutaway or pin), to add more character.

-If a shirt is not an option, and you need a warmer and more relaxed outfit, then a long sleeve polo is ideal.
+If a shirt is not an option, and you need a warmer and more relaxed outfit, then a long sleeve polo or sweatshirt is ideal.

 A tweed jacket can be paired with formal trousers, chinos, denim or even corduroy; base your choice according to the setting.
-Let the trousers compliment the jacket’s colours while not overshadowing it, so the tweed jacket leads your ensemble.
+A tweed jacket with jeans is great for less formal occasions, while pairing it with trousers would be better suited to the office.
+Whatever you choose, make sure you let the trousers compliment the jacket’s colours while not overshadowing it.

-Here’s where you can really set yourself apart!
-For something more modest you can select something simple such as a plain white silk pocket square, a monochrome tie or nothing at all.
-You can style up your threads by wearing dressier cufflinks or a patterned bright handkerchief.
+Accessories are the best way to set yourself apart.
+For something modest, we suggest trying something simple such as a plain white silk pocket square or a monochrome tie.
+Alternatively, you can style up your outfit by wearing dressier cufflinks or a patterned handkerchief.